camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 ### Relation to Executions

 The Execution concept in the process engine is not completely aligned with the activity instance concept because the execution tree is in general not aligned with the activity / scope concept in BPMN.
-In general, there is a n-1 relationship between Executions and ActivityInstances, ie. at a given point in time, an activity instance can be linked to multiple executions.
+In general, there is a n-1 relationship between Executions and ActivityInstances, i.e. at a given point in time, an activity instance can be linked to multiple executions.
 In addition, it is not guaranteed that the same execution that started a given activity instance will also end it.
 The process engine performs several internal optimizations concerning the compacting of the execution tree which might lead to executions being reordered and pruned.
 This can lead to situations where a given execution starts an activity instance but another execution ends it.
 Another special case is the process instance: if the process instance is executing a non-scope activity (for example a user task) below the process definition scope, it will be referenced by both the root activity instance and the user task activity instance.

 Note: If you need to interpret the state of a process instance in terms of a BPMN process model, it is usually easier to use the activity instance tree as opposed to the execution tree.